Have you ever been to a 5D-cinema?

 Ultimately, evoking sensory experiences with your descriptions is one of the most powerful talents you can have as a writer.

 If you can do it well, your audience will eagerly suspend any disbelieve and completely succumb to the illusion you have prepared.
 You will draw your readers deeply into your story and make them feel like they are right beside your characters.
-They will ultimately truly care about what is going on.
+Your readers will ultimately truly care about what is going on.

 In this post, learn: